MikalMirkas/d2-writeups/_posts/2023-03-10-root-of-nightmares.md

 Identical to the first encounter. {{explanation_node}}

 #### **Node Chains** / Node Sets
 This encounter has two chains of nodes per floor, one Light and one Dark.
 Each node chain is six nodes long and every successive node changes sides - they are completely static and never change order.
 Upon completing 4 nodes of a side's color, a {% include destiny/champions.md champ_type='barrier' enemy='Minigun Colossus' style='width=10px' name='true' %} will spawn at the door closest to that side's final node.
 Upon completing all 12 nodes on a floor, {{ site.data.destiny.raids.ron.statuses.floor_timer.name }} will be removed from all players and print the text ```Your ascent is blocked by interlopers```, spawning several {{ site.data.destiny.raids.ron.special_enemies.shielded_cabal }}s.

 ##### **Encounter Softlock**
 There is a presumed bug with the encounter currently that if only one side's nodes are completed and their aura is activated, it will cause the aura on the other side to not spawn on their second to last node.

 #### **{{ site.data.destiny.raids.ron.mechanics.light_node }}** / "Light Node" / "Light Seed"
 Identical to the first encounter. {{explanation_light_node}} Small swarms of Shadow Legion Legionaries appear to spawn from nearby doors whenever a node is activated (testing needed).

 #### **{{ site.data.destiny.raids.ron.mechanics.dark_node }}** / "Dark Node" / "Dark Seed"
 Mechanically similar to {{ site.data.destiny.raids.ron.mechanics.light_node }}, but Dark-themed instead of Light-themed. {%capture explanation_dark_node%}A node with a Seed of Darkness floating above the tip.
 If the node is emitting an orange aura and is activated, it will grant the {{ site.data.destiny.raids.ron.statuses.dark_field.name }} buff to all players inside while removing that buff from any player that has it and emits a partial orange line to a node that can be linked. containing an aura is located at two node positions back from the last node linked in the chain, or the first node in the chain otherwise.
-If activated by someone with {{ site.data.destiny.raids.ron.statuses.dark_field.name }}, the node chain deactivates for 15 seconds (testing needed).{%endcapture%}{{explanation_dark_node}}
+If activated by someone who shot the last {{ site.data.destiny.raids.ron.mechanics.dark_node }} with an aura and currently has {{ site.data.destiny.raids.ron.statuses.dark_field.name }} before activating the next {{ site.data.destiny.raids.ron.mechanics.link_node }} in its chain, the node chain becomes disrupted for roughly 15 seconds with the text ```A node of decay has been disrupted```.{%endcapture%}{{explanation_dark_node}}

 #### **{{ site.data.destiny.raids.ron.mechanics.link_node }}**
 Identical to the first encounter, but supports {{ site.data.destiny.raids.ron.statuses.dark_field.name }} now. {%capture explanation_link_node%}A node with a floating ball of black liquid above the tip, with a disjointed partial line to the most recently activated aura node in its chain.
 If activated by a player with the buff that matches the theme of the line, it will transform into a node matching the buff's theme and consume the buff.{%endcapture%}{{explanation_link_node}}

 ### Statuses

 #### **{{ site.data.destiny.raids.ron.statuses.floor_timer.name }}**
 Lasts {{ site.data.destiny.raids.ron.statuses.floor_timer.time }} seconds.
 Gained when a phase starts.
 A phase starts either when a Field buff is gained for the first time on a new floor, or after roughly 10 seconds when the following text is printed in the kill log: ```Energy travels upwards, beckoning you```.
 When the timer times out, the raid wipes after a short delay.
 Removed upon the floor's nodes being completed.

 #### **{{ site.data.destiny.raids.ron.statuses.light_field.name }}**
 Same as the first encounter. {{description_light_field}}

 #### **{{ site.data.destiny.raids.ron.statuses.dark_field.name }}**
 Mechanically similar to {{ site.data.destiny.raids.ron.statuses.light_field.name }}.
 Dark-themed instead of Light-themed. {% capture description_dark_field %}Lasts {{ site.data.destiny.raids.ron.statuses.dark_field.time }} seconds.
 Gained from being on a {{ site.data.destiny.raids.ron.mechanics.dark_node }} when it activates.
 Consumed when extending the node chain by activating a {{ site.data.destiny.raids.ron.mechanics.link_node | downcase}} when it is emitting an orange line.{%endcapture%}{{description_dark_field}}

 ### Special Enemies